This post will show you how to capture amazing winter landscape shots and relieve that cabin fever.

-- A small towel – If there’s snow falling, your camera is going to get wet.
+- A small towel: If there’s snow falling, your camera is going to get wet.
 Bring a dry towel to wipe off the front of the lens.

 1. Plan Ahead

 Planning ahead will help you avoid spending unnecessary time in the cold weather.

-2. Tread Carefully — and Keep Your Gear Protected
+2. Tread Carefully and Keep Your Gear Protected

-3. Set Your Exposure — but Don’t Rely on the Meter
+3. Set Your Exposure but Don’t Rely on the Meter

 If you’re comfortable in manual mode or a semi-manual mode like aperture priority, great.
 Let the meter guide you using the spot metering mode, then overexpose a bit.

-Another option is to use exposure bracketing and allow your camera to take three different exposures in a row.
+Another option is to use exposure bracketing.
+Allow your camera to take three different exposures in a row.
 This will increase your chances of getting the proper exposure.